aurora-opensource/xviz/docs/xviz-tool/README.md

-host   URL to connect, supports only websocket path   file system path log    id or name of log, if not passed “live” mode is assumed
+host   URL to connect, supports only websocket path   file system path log    id or name of log, if not passed “LIVE ” mode is assumed

 -s, --start     Get data after this starting point, inclusive.
 -e, --end       Get data up to this point, inclusive.